krchmkn/spares-uikit/README.md

 npm install
 ```

-Than you can run examples of 'Spares uikit'
+Than you can run examples of `Spares uikit`

 ```sh
 npm start